tvdlinde/Code-for-CA/README.md

 > `Singular -q generate_equations.singular`

-to generate the file `equations.singular` which contains the equations.
+to generate the file `equations.txt` which contains the equations.
 Then run

 > `Singular -q solve_equations_m.singular`